-While the open enrollment period ends soon, we know life happens, and your health insurance needs can change in an instant.
+When the annual open enrollment period ends, you do have options when life happens, and your health insurance needs change.
 If you experience one of the following qualifying life events, you will have access to a special enrollment period for up to 60 days, during which you can select or make changes to your health coverage.

 Change in marital status